Nicholas Meyer: Writer/Director

-In 1986 Meyer helped James Dearden write the screenplay for Fatal Attraction, which was based on a short movie Dearden made in 1980 called Diversion.
+In 1986 Meyer helped James Dearden write the screenplay for Fatal Attraction, based on a short movie Dearden made in 1980 called Diversion.
 In Meyer's book The View from the Bridge: Memories of Star Trek and a Life in Hollywood, he explains that in late 1986 producer Stanley R. Jaffe asked him to look at the script developed by Dearden, and he wrote a four-page memo making suggestions for the script including a new ending for the movie.
 A few weeks later he met with director Adrian Lyne and gave him some additional suggestions.

 Meyer's next directing job was the 1988 Merchant Ivory produced drama The Deceivers, with Pierce Brosnan as British officer William Savage.
 Meyer later wrote and directed the 1991 spy comedy Company Business, starring Gene Hackman and Mikhail Baryshnikov as aging American and Russian secret agents.
 In 1991, Meyer once again returned to the world of Star Trek, co-writing and directing Star Trek VI: The Undiscovered Country, which became a swan song for the original cast.
+In 1995, he completed a two-part teleplay based on Homer's Odyssey which he temporarily published on his website in 2003.
+He would be credited as one of the producers of the 1997 mini-series.
 Meyer performed uncredited rewrites on an early draft of the screenplay of the 1997 James Bond film Tomorrow Never Dies.

 Meyer adapted the Philip Roth novel The Human Stain into the 2003 film of the same name.
 In 2006, he teamed with Martin Scorsese to write the screenplay for Scorsese's adaptation of Edmund Morris's Pulitzer Prize winning biography of Theodore Roosevelt, The Rise of Theodore Roosevelt.
 The story traces Roosevelt's early life.

 The two part, four hour, History Channel event miniseries, Houdini, starring Adrien Brody, aired over Labor Day 2014.
 Meyer's script was nominated for a WGA award and the series was nominated for seven Emmys.

 In 2016, he co-created the Italian-British series Medici: Masters of Florence with Frank Spotnitz for Italian TV channel Rai 1, and wrote the first two episodes of season one.